Alessandro Gloria: Biography

 Gloria was born in Rome on July 7, 1883, the son of Gaspare Gloria and Maria Sacchi.
 After enlisting in the Royal Italian Army, on 3 November 1901 he enrolled in the Royal Military Academy of Artillery and Engineers in Turin, graduating as artillery Second Lieutenant on 7 September 1903.
-After promotion to Lieutenant and later to Captain, he fought in Libya with the 7th Field Artillery Regiment during the Italo-Turkish War (1911-1912), earning a Bronze Medal of Military Valour for an action near Tripoli in October 1911, and later in World War I with the 32nd Field Artillery Regiment, being badly wounded on the Isonzo Front in January 1916 and receiving a further two Bronze Medals of Military Valour.
+After promotion to Lieutenant and later to Captain, he fought in Libya with the 7th Field Artillery Regiment during the Italo-Turkish War (1911-1912), earning a Bronze Medal of Military Valour for action near Tripoli in October 1911, and later in World War I with the 32nd Field Artillery Regiment, being badly wounded on the Isonzo Front in January 1916 and receiving a further two Bronze Medals of Military Valour.

 After promotion to Major at the end of the war, he went on to serve with the 19th Heavy Field Artillery Regiment, and in 1920 he was transferred to the Headquarters of the Military Division of Turin.
 After a long period as a teacher at the local War School he became a Lieutenant Colonel and then a Colonel in 1930, being placed at the disposal of the Command of the Army Corps of Turin.
 He later assumed command of the 8th Heavy Field Artillery Regiment, and became alternate judge at the territorial military court of Rome from 1 July 1931 to 10 February 1933.

-Between June 26, 1933 and September 30, 1935 he served in the General Staff of the army in Rome, and from October 1, 1935 to February 1, 1937 he was commander of the 17th Artillery Regiment "Sforzesca" before being assigned to the Army Corps of Alessandria.
+Between June 26, 1933, and September 30, 1935, he served in the General Staff of the army in Rome, and from October 1, 1935, to February 1, 1937, he was commander of the 17th Artillery Regiment "Sforzesca" before being assigned to the Army Corps of Alessandria.

 After promotion to brigadier general on 1 July 1937 he was appointed commander of the III Border Sector, holding this position until 10 April 1938 when he became deputy commander of the 3rd Infantry Brigade "Monferrato".
-On March 31, 1939 he was appointed commander of the anti-aircraft artillery of Genoa.
+On March 31, 1939, he was appointed commander of the anti-aircraft artillery of Genoa.

-On 1 January 1940 he was promoted to Major General and given command of the 37th Infantry Division Modena, which after Italy’s entrance into World War II on 10 June, he led during operations on the western alpine border, earning another Bronze Medal of Military Valour.
+On 1 January 1940 he was promoted to Major General and given command of the 37th Infantry Division Modena, which after Italy's entrance into World War II on 10 June, he led during operations on the western alpine border, earning another Bronze Medal of Military Valour.